-Dementia Action Week 2021 is from Monday 20 September to Sunday 26 September.
+Dementia Action Week 2021 was from Monday 20 September to Sunday 26 September.

-This year’s theme is ‘A little support makes a big difference’ and the national awareness-raising campaign will continue to lead the discussion about discrimination, which we know has a big impact on people living with dementia and their carers.
+The year’s theme was ‘A little support makes a big difference’ and the national awareness-raising campaign will continue to lead the discussion about discrimination, which we know has a big impact on people living with dementia and their carers.

 Discrimination against people living with dementia is real and even those at risk expect to experience some form of discrimination.
 People living with dementia and carers tell us enough is enough.